catrujilla/cycleGAN-SR_confocal/README.md

 1Department of Biological Sciences, University of Memphis, Memphis, TN 38152, USA 3Department of Electrical and Computer Engineering, University of Massachusetts Dartmouth, MA 02747, USA *Corresponding authors: catrujilla@eafit.edu.co, adoblas@umassd.edu

+# How to Cite

+If you use this code or find our work helpful in your research, please cite our publication:

+Carlos Trujillo, Lauren Thompson, Omar Skalli, and Ana Doblas, "Unpaired data training enables super-resolution confocal microscopy from low-resolution acquisitions," Opt.
+Lett.
+49, 5775-5778 (2024). [https://doi.org/10.1364/OL.499.05775](https://doi.org/10.1364/OL.499.05775)

 # License:
 This project is licensed under the MIT License, ensuring openness and accessibility for academic and research purposes.